fabwi987/linvestor/README.md

 # linvestor

-## A finance application for the share club Linvestor.
+## A finance application for the share club Linvestor made in GO.

 ### Installing GO:
 - Download [GO](http://golang.org/dl/)